-Threat feeds are updated on an interval via setting an environment variable in
+Threat feeds are updated on an interval with setting an environment variable in

 Warning: This stack is not intended for production environments.

-For most Linux distributions (local or on a platform), you'll need to increase the
+For most Linux distributions (local or on a platform), increase the

 sudo sysctl -w vm.max_map_count=262144

-For Apple macos or Microsoft Windows machines, ensure the Docker Resources is set to a minimum 10 Gb of RAM, or the containers will crash.
+For Apple MacOS or Microsoft Windows machines, ensure the Docker Resources is set to a minimum 10 GB of RAM.
+If you don't, the containers will crash.

-For Amazon Web Services (AWS) use a M5.XL or M5a.XL VPC.
-16 Gb RAM is required, and at least 50 Gb of storage is recommended.
+For Amazon Web Services (AWS), use a M5.XL or M5a.XL VPC.
+16 GB RAM is required with at least 50 GBb of storage.